krishnendhup/Books-Read/README.md

 2024 >>>
 * How to win Friends and influence people - Dale Carnegie
+* The Almanack of Naval Ravikanth - Eric Jorgenson

 Technical
 =========
 * The Truth about Crypto -Ric Edelman